 George Washington Smith Restages The Black Crook

-“The Black Crook” a theatrical extravaganza, was opened in 1866 and restaged in 1868.
+The Black Crook, a theatrical extravaganza, was opened in 1866 and restaged in 1868.
 During its very long run, the musical introduced generations of Americans to the art of ballet.
-Hundreds of dancers were used in its long run and tour, that lasted until 1909.
+Hundreds of dancers were used in its long run and tour, which lasted until 1909.
 It was the start of the Music Hall and Variety show.

 The Black Crook is a work of musical theatre first produced, with great success, in New York in 1866.
-Many theatre writers have identified The Black Crook as the first popular piece that conforms to the modern notion of a musical, while others regard this conclusion “as something of a joke”.
+Many theatre writers have identified The Black Crook as the first popular piece that conforms to the modern notion of a musical, while others regard this conclusion “as something of a joke.”
 The book is by Charles M. Barras (1826–1873).
-The music, selected and arranged by Thomas Baker, consists mostly of adaptations, but it included some new songs composed for the piece, notably “You Naughty, Naughty Men”.
+The music, selected and arranged by Thomas Baker, consists mostly of adaptations, but included some new songs composed for the piece, notably “You Naughty, Naughty Men.”
 The story is a Faustian melodramatic romantic comedy, but the production became famous for its spectacular special effects and skimpy costumes.

-It opened on September 12, 1866 at the 3,200-seat Niblo’s Garden on Broadway, in New York City, and ran for a record-breaking 474 performances.
-It was then toured extensively for decades and revived on Broadway in 1870–71, 1871–72 and many more times after that.
+It opened on September 12, 1866 at the 3,200-seat Niblo’s Garden on Broadway in New York City and ran for a record-breaking 474 performances.
+It was then toured extensively for decades and revived on Broadway in 1870–71, 1871–72, and many more times after that.
 The Black Crook is often considered a prototype of the modern musical in that its popular songs and dances are interspersed throughout a unifying play and performed by the actors.

 Other Happenings in 1868